Embarcadero station: History

 Following the 2015 addition of a canopy over an escalator at 19th Street Oakland station, which reduced escalator downtime by one-third, BART decided to add canopies to all downtown Oakland and San Francisco entrances.
 Construction of the Market Street entrances was to begin in 2020, with completion in 2027.
 The entrances on the southern side of the station were closed from April 13, 2020, to May 15, 2021, due to low ridership during the COVID-19 pandemic.
 Concourse-level preparation for canopy construction at Embarcadero station began on November 15, 2021.
-Construction of the canopy at Davis Street began on June 13, 2022, with completion originally expected in January 2023.
+The entrance at Davis Street was closed for canopy construction from June 13, 2022 until October 2023, followed by the Beale Street entrance from September 5, 2023, to March 2024.
+The Federal Reserve Bank entrance was closed for construction on October 18, 2023; the Pine Street entrance closed on March 14, 2024.
+A canopy at the Drumm Street entrance opened in January 2025.

-In February 2022, BART added a faregate on the platform at the elevator.
+Thirteen BART stations, including Embarcadero, did not originally have faregates for passengers using the elevator.
+In 2020, BART started a project to add faregates to elevators at these stations.
+The new faregate on the platform at Embarcadero was installed in December 2021.
 This allows passengers using the elevator to enter and exit fare control through the faregate, rather than having to use a "difficult and cumbersome" process of tagging in or out at the concourse faregates.
+Bathrooms at underground BART stations were closed after the September 11 attacks due to security concerns.
+The bathroom at Embarcadero station reopened on June 30, 2023, after a renovation, with an attendant on duty during all operating hours.